 It’s also shaping up a world best practice.
 The UK Government is rolling out an industry wide BIM implementation strategy by 2020 an approach.
 Arcadis will also take on all projects by then Spain has introduced a BIM mandate on public sector projects for 2018, while Germany is also implementing BIM on all infrastructure projects by 2020.

 But its adoption across the architecture, engineering and construction (AEC) sector remains highly uneven, especially for medium to small companies.
 Unfortunately, clients and contractors can also struggle to see its real impact.

 BIM’s power is undeniable.
 Its capacity to engage all stakeholders in the virtual representation of the design and construction process of the whole life cycle of a built asset, spurs collaboration, identifies risks and boosts efficiencies.

 But its limitless potential is also one of its biggest problems given how fluid the BIM data set remains, with agreement on just what information it should cover still widely debated.

-That’s no more obvious than the way technology is adapting to dealing with the whole infrastructure life cycle, and specifically asset and facility management which have had less emphasis in the evolution of BIM so far.
+That’s no more obvious than the way technology is adapting to dealing with the whole infrastructure life cycle, and specifically, asset and facility management, which have had less emphasis on the evolution of BIM so far.

-We think that needs to change and at Arcadis we’re increasingly looking at the lessons learned in the operational and maintenance of assets and their potential input to BIM.
+We think that needs to change.
+At Arcadis, we’re increasingly looking at the lessons learned in the operational and maintenance of assets and their potential input to BIM.